Sagarl17/xyzautomation/README.md

     │   ├── interim        <- Intermediate data that has been transformed.
     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
+    ├── logs               <- Folder which contains the log files which are saved during the execution of
+    |                         the process.
     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │